Rosana de Oliveira Gomes, Ph.D in Astrophysics and Data Scientist, on how to transition into a data science career.

 What job did you get?

-Next spring (in Europe), I am starting to work as a Data Science and Innovation Assistant for an Austrian company specialized in Time Series.
+Next spring (in Europe), I am starting to work as a Data Science and Innovation Assistant for an Austrian company that specialized in Time Series.
 The work will be done within the Research and Development department, with applications to energies, among other topics.

 Can you describe your journey into data science?
 And why did you switch careers?